VictoriaSavannah-FS/portfolio3-Spotify-API/README.md

-# Spotify-2GO | API
+# SpotifyX | API
 ---

 ## Project Overview |
-### [placeholder]This section of your README should contain the description of your project, features, and functionality.
+### SpotifyX will be a simple Web-app that through the use of proper OAuth and JWT tokens, the user will be able to search their favorite artist and be giveen their artists' stats; from their picture, followers, Genres, and their current popularity.

 ## Pre-requisites |